Impact

 Risk and Exploitability

-The CVSS score is not provided and EPSS is unavailable, but the nature of a use‑after‑free in kernel space indicates high severity.
-Attackers would need local access to trigger the vulnerable DRM ioctl; remote exploitation is unlikely without prior local foothold.
+The CVSS score is 7.8, indicating high severity, and the EPSS score is <1%, suggesting a low probability of exploitation.
+The likely attack vector is local access to invoke the vulnerable DRM ioctl; remote exploitation is improbable without a prior local foothold.
 The vulnerability is not listed in CISA KEV, meaning no publicly documented exploits yet, yet kernel corruption can lead to privilege escalation or denial of service.
 The risk of exploitation is therefore high for environments with unpatched kernels, especially those exposing DRM functionality to untrusted users.

 OpenCVE Enrichment